dangerdevices/BAG2_cds_ff_mpt/README.md

    PDK -> point to cds_ff_mpt_v_0.3 folder

-4. (non-BWRC users) Update .cshrc to point to your tools locations.
+4. (non-BWRC users) Update .cshrc/.bashrc to point to your tools locations.
    The tools needed by this demo are:

    - Virtuoso ICADV 12.3 (or 12.1)
    - PVS 15.1
-   - (Optional) OpenAccess 2.2

-5. (non-BWRC users) Update .cshrc_bag to point to the Anaconda Python installation location used to run BAG.
+5. (non-BWRC users) Update .cshrc_bag/.bashrc_bag to point to the Anaconda Python installation location used to run BAG.
 See BAG_framework documentation on how to install Anaconda Python for BAG.

-6. (non-BWRC users) Update cds.lib.core to point to avTech library.

-7. (non-BWRC users) Update cds_ff_mpt/corners_setup.sdb, which sets up model files and process corners for BAG, to point to the correct model file location.
+6. (non-BWRC users) Update cds_ff_mpt/corners_setup.sdb, which sets up model files and process corners for BAG, to point to the correct model file location.

-8. Clone all dependent git submodules.
+7. Clone all dependent git submodules.
 Run the following commands:

     ```
     $ git submodule init